Dark Store Grooming SOP: Standards, Checklist & Best Practices

-Employee grooming standards play an important role in maintaining store discipline, improving customer experience, and reinforcing brand image.
+Employee grooming standards play an important role in maintaining store discipline, improving customer experience, and reinforcing brand image in Dark store.

 As outlined in the original SOP, employee appearance, personal hygiene, uniform compliance, and professional conduct are considered essential operational standards across retail environments.
 These standards help ensure employees remain customer-ready throughout operating hours.